egzonpllana/InteractiveImageView/README.md

 ## How to use

-1. Add a scroll view, set class of the scroll view to `InteractiveImageView`.
+1. Add a view, set class of the scroll view to `InteractiveImageView`.
-2. Dimession of the scroll view must be: equal width and equal height, for example 400x400.
+2. Dimession of the view must be: equal width and equal height, for example 400x400.
+2. Use AspectRatio for height, set width manually.
+See Example Project.
-3. import InteractiveImageView
+3. In your view controller, import InteractiveImageView.
-4. Configure view with `interactiveImageView.configure(...)`
+4. Connected view outlet, configure it with `interactiveImageView.configure(...)`
 5. Add delegates `interactiveImageView.interactiveImageViewDelegate = self`
 6. Listen to delegate observers: `extension ViewController: InteractiveImageViewDelegate { ... }`

+## Example Project
+You can download and run example project `InteractiveImageViewExample`.
+Its very useful to see how contraints of the view are set to make it work properly.

+### Preview

 ## Installation